sv650s/sb-capstone/notebooks/deep_learning/README.md

 Springboard/capstone/reports
 ```

-These reports are also checked into the reports directory in this repo
+These reports are copied into this repo under ../reports